src-d/blog/content/post/dataproc_jupyter.md

 }
 ```
 IPython profile is changed from "default" to "pyspark" for that kernel type.
+PYTHONHASHSEED is set to 0 to disable [hash randomization](https://docs.python.org/3.3/using/cmdline.html#cmdoption-R).

 The last step we seem to miss is running Jupyter as a system service.
 We create
 [systemd](https://www.freedesktop.org/software/systemd/man/systemd.service.html)